How To Enhance Your Cheekbones With Make-Up

 Take A ‘Lip To Ear’ Approach

 “When it comes to contouring, use the outer corners of your mouth as starting points.
 Imagine vertical lines travelling up from there to the tops of your ears.
 Start by buffing the colour – be it a cream bronzer or powder – down the lines, stopping when you reach the points where the centre of your pupils would meet your cheeks.
-You want any colour to stay beneath the cheekbones, not above them.
+You want any colour to stay under the cheekbones, not above them.
 This will help to ‘lift’ the bone structure rather than flattening it.” – Jessica Kell

 “Powders are great for contouring – I recommend using one like Kevyn Aucoin’s The Sculpting Powder.
 Start at the top of your cheekbone – next to your ear – then sweep towards the nose, below your cheekbone.
 This creates a shadow, and a slimmer face shape.
 You then want to add some light and bring the cheekbones forward.
 Use a highlighting stick like Westman Atelier’s.
 Sweep it along the upper side of your cheekbone and blend it in with your fingertips.” – Sophie